SCK22/Twitter-Sentiment/README.md

 # Twitter-Sentiment-
-Analyzing the sentiment of twitter tweets for a particular key word.
-This analysis is based on the tweet only.
+Analyzing the sentiment of tweets for a particular key word.
+This analysis is based on the tweet text only.